 In fact, there is absolutely no scientific proof that anyone anywhere has ever *planted* rhubarb.
 So where did it originally come from?
 It all started at the beginning of time when that great being in the sky, the Rhubarb Fairy, tapped her rhubarb baton on a select few houses around the world and blessed them with a rhubarb patch.

 So.
 You either have it or you don't.
 And sometimes, sometimes ... if conditions are exactly right and there's a certain magic in the air ... you will move into a house THAT HAS A RHUBARB FAIRY PATCH.

 Or you can find someone that needs to split theirs.
 I pretty much made up that whole Rhubarb Fairy thing.
 But I bet it's true.

 The time to split rhubarb is the same as the time to split hostas, peonies or anything else that can be split.
-You want to do it in the spring or fall.
-It’s also best to do it on an overcast day or early in the morning or later at night.
-It’s just less of a shock to the plant that way.
+You want to do it in the early spring or late fall.
+It's also best to do it on an overcast day or early in the morning or later at night.
+It's just less of a shock to the plant that way.

 I knew rhubarb could be split, what I didn't know what that it HAS to be split.
 For the past couple of years my rhubarb has been sad and spindly.
 I blamed it on the rhubarb having some sort of anger issues towards me.

 Turns out that isn't the case.
 It just needed to be split.
 If you notice your rhubarb isn't as thick or lush as it used to be, chances are you can revive it by splitting it.

 As you can see, my rhubarb patch had become a scraggly mess.
 I managed to eek out a couple of rhubarb crisps from it this season and some jam last year, but it was a struggle.
 The stalks were teeny tiny and there just weren't very many of them.
 So I decided to split it.

 And this ... is how you do it.